agarsev/quevedo/docs/config.md

 ## Annotation schema

 Two important options in the configuration file are `tag_schema` and `meta_tags`.
-These describe the schema of the dataset annotation, and are a list of strings with the names of the different tags.
+These describe the schema of the dataset annotation, and are lists of strings with the names of the different tags (features) to annotate.

 The `meta_tags` are used to add information to each annotation file, such as filename, author of the annotation, but also maybe meaning of the transcription, etc. They are common to both logograms and graphemes.
-They are stored as a dictionary in the annotation file and the annotation objects in the code.

-The `tag_schema` is a list of the different tags that each grapheme, either isolated or bound, can have.
-The tags are then stored as lists themselves both in the files and the code.
-Therefore, if the tag schema of a dataset is `tag_schema = [ "COARSE", "FINE" ]`, and a grapheme has `tags = [ "symbol", "character" ]` this means that for this grapheme, the `COARSE` tag has value `symbol`, and the `FINE` tag has value `character`.
+The tags in `tag_schema` is a list of the different tags or features that each grapheme, either isolated or bound, can have.
+Both meta tags and grapheme tags are represented as dictionary objects both in the annotation files (in `json` format) and in the code (python `dict`s).

+!!! warning
+    In older versions of Quevedo (before v1.1), tags were stored as a list instead of a dictionary.
+If your dataset is using this old structure, Quevedo will warn you.
+Please run the [`migrate`](cli.md#migrate) command to upgrade the dataset.

-Isolated graphemes (in the `graphemes` directory) have a single list of tags associated with the transcription.
+Isolated graphemes (in the `graphemes` directory) have a single dictionary of tags associated with the transcription.
 Conversely, logograms have a list of graphemes that can be found in them.
-This list includes the grapheme position, and also the tag list in the same format and with the same meaning as for isolated graphemes.
+This list includes the grapheme position, and also the tag dictionary in the same format and with the same meaning as for isolated graphemes.

 ## Other options